How Art Is Healing

 If you are not giving yourself time to indulge your creative energies, then you might be missing out on a vital piece of your overall health and well-being.
 Many doctors and healthcare facilities have started incorporating creative therapies into their treatment protocols due to the positive results for both physical and mental illnesses.
 Additionally, working in a job that requires creativity, defined as using imagination, self-expression, and originality, is associated with having the equivalent health of someone 6.7 years younger.

 Then, one day I picked up my paintbrush again and started to put paint onto canvas.
 I had no intention of creating anything particular.
 Instead, I was simply looking for a way to express myself in a place without thought where I was truly free.
-I connected with my creative spirit and started to paint.
-I decided to share my art with others and even showed it in a gallery.
-Then, an amazing thing happened.
-My gynecologist showed me my ultrasound, and my fallopian tube had opened!
-My painful periods became more manageable.
-And my endometriosis cleared up.
-I had finally found that final, missing piece I needed to fully regain my health.
+I connected with my creative spirit and started to paint bright colors on canvases.
+Over time, my symptoms improved dramatically.
+Although I cannot prove that my painting was what healed me, I believe it was part of the process and a missing piece I needed to fully regain my health.

 Let’s explore the connection between creativity and health a bit more to better understand why it might be worth adding it as an important component to your healthy lifestyle.

 Interestingly, creativity might have played an important role in our evolution.
 One study found that creative intelligence might have been an indicator of good genes by being what is known as a fitness indicator.
 This is a characteristic like intelligence, strong muscles, facial attractiveness, and jaw size that demonstrate a potential mate is fertile, viable, and has quality genes to pass on.